kmcswiney/bowling-scores/README.md

 # Usage

 Requires Python 3.7 or higher.
-There are no dependencies outside of the Python stdlib.
+There are no dependencies outside of the Python Standard Library.

 Can be installed as a package using: